rpmuller/ePubs/WP1.md

 The Olympians make no such claim.
 The most they ever did was to conquer it. ...
 And when they have conquered their kingdoms, what do they do?
 Do they attend to the government?
 Do they promote agriculture?
-Do they practise trades and industries?
+Do they practice trades and industries?
 Not a bit of it.
 Why should they do any honest work?
 They find it easier to live on the revenues and blast with thunderbolts the people who do not pay.
 They are conquering chieftains,